AndreiD/bitcoin_hd_wallet/README.md

 This repo is continuing the work of https://github.com/foxnut/go-hdwallet (actually removing lots of stuff form it and making it work just for bitcoin)

+### How to use it

+- download the files from the hdwallet package, and use it in your code.

 ### See main.go file for an example

 ~~~~